msaxena2/pos/README.md

 ### On the Newest Casper Design

 * [`DynamicValidatorSetOneMessage.thy`](DynamicValidatorSetOneMessage.thy) is about one-message Casper (newer) with a dynamic validator set (more realistic), and proves accountable safety (not plausible liveness).
+    * [`StraightforwardInterpretation.thy`](StraightforwardInterpretation.thy) is one simple instantiation with five fixed validators.

 * [`CasperOneMessage.thy`](CasperOneMessage.thy) is about one-message Casper (newer) with a static validator set (unrealistic), and proves accountable safety (not plausible liveness).